Cheapest car insurance for teenagers and young adults (2023)

 Cheapest auto insurance for 18-year-olds

-The cheapest car insurance for 18-year-old drivers is USAA, which has an average monthly cost of $135.
-Since USAA is only available for people in the military or a part of a military family, 18-year-olds may also find cheap rates with Farm Bureau or GEICO.
+The cheapest car insurance company for 18-year-old drivers is USAA, at an average cost of $135 a month.
+Since USAA is only available for people who are in the military or a part of a military family, GEICO is overall the cheapest car insurance company for 18-year-olds.

 Company